Skip to Content

 The Frankfurters we use in this recipe are very much like the German frankfurters used in an American hot dog.
 We also bought these in Tesco and they are simply cheap, cooked and smoked pork frankfurters.
 They are quite thin.

-In Portuguese, frankfurter-type sausages are known as a ‘salsicha’, as opposed to ‘a linguiça’ which is used to describe the more meaty sausage, which are also excellent in Brazil, by the way.
+In Portuguese, frankfurter-type sausages are known as a ‘salsicha’, as opposed to ‘a linguiça’ which is used to describe the more meaty sausage.
+These are also excellent in Brazil, by the way.
 But these tend not to be used in Brazilian hot dogs.

 Linguiça is more likely to be found served together with Brazilian rice and beans (the staple dish in Brazil) or maybe as an ingredient in feijoada, a sort of bean stew.